Aliphatic Diesters Group – information sheet

 - Risk assessment outcomes

-- Related information
+- Related resources

 Overview

-- Under the Canadian Environmental Protection Act, 1999 (CEPA 1999), the risk posed by a substance is determined by considering both its hazardous properties (its potential to cause adverse human health or ecological effects) and the amount of exposure there is to people and the environment.
-A substance may have hazardous properties; however, the risk to human health or to the environment may be low depending upon the level of exposure.
+- The risks posed by a substance are determined by both its hazardous properties (potential to cause adverse human health or ecological effects) and the amount or extent to which people and the environment are exposed.

-- DIDA may have hazardous properties; however, the risk to Canadians is low.
-It was concluded that DIDA is not harmful to human health or to the environment at current levels of exposure.
+- The Government concluded that DIDA is not harmful to human health or to the environment at levels considered in the assessment.

 - The other substance, called nonanedioic acid, bis(2-ethylhexyl) ester (CAS RN 103-24-2), was determined to be of low concern to both human health and the environment through other approaches.
-Conclusions for that substance are provided in the Screening Assessment for Substances Identified as Being of Low Concern based on the Ecological Risk Classification of Organic Substances and the Threshold of Toxicological Concern (TTC)-based Approach for Certain Substances.
+Conclusions for that substance are provided in the Final Screening Assessment for Substances Identified as Being of Low Concern based on the Ecological Risk Classification of Organic Substances and the Threshold of Toxicological Concern (TTC)-based Approach for Certain Substances.

 - According to information gathered by the Government, DIDA is used as a plasticizer in electrical cables, as a processing aid, and as an ingredient in lubricants and greases in Canada.
+Lubricant-type products available to consumers in Canada containing DIDA were identified as motor oils, power steering fluids, aerosol lubricants, and lubricant products designed to stop oil leaks.
+DIDA is also listed as a formulant in registered pesticide products.

 Human and ecological exposures